kleinee/jns/README.md

 ## Installation

 ### IMPORTANT NOTE on fresh installations
-* an increasing number of users seem to install on top of images that have 'nodejs' already installed.
+* An increasing number of users seem to install on top of images that have 'nodejs' already installed.
 * The scripts in this repository were initially designed to work based on ***Raspbian Stretch Lite*** as a starting point with the intention to run the server headless in order to maximise memory available for data analysis.
 * One such starting point is the desktop  version of ***Raspbian Stretch*** which comes with`nodejs` (and `git`) pre-installed. `conf_jupyter.sh` explained later now checks for the existence of `node` and only installs it if not yet present on the system.